Presa Canario

-The Presa Canario is a Spanish breed of large dog of mastiff or catch dog type.
-It originates in the autonomous region of the Canary Islands, and is found mostly in the islands of Gran Canaria and Tenerife.
+The Presa Canario is a Spanish breed of large-sized dog of mastiff or catch dog type.
+It originates in the Spanish autonomous community of the Canary Islands, and is found mostly in the islands of Gran Canaria and Tenerife.
 It was formerly known as the Dogo Canario.
 It was traditionally used as a guard dog, as a herding dog for both sheep and cattle, and for dog-fighting, which was legal in Spain until 1936 and may have continued clandestinely thereafter.

 History

 The Presa Canario derives from the Bardino Majorero, which was formerly distributed throughout the Canary Islands.
 Dogs of this type were cross-bred with various dogs of molossoid type introduced to the islands at different times during the colonial period.
 The Presa Canario was particularly influenced by dogs brought from the British Isles with the large influx of British residents in the late nineteenth century.

 By the 1960s it was close to extinction.
 A breed society, the Club Español del Presa Canario, was formed in 1982, and drew up a provisional breed standard, which was published by the government of the islands.
 The standard was approved by the Real Sociedad Canina de España in 1989.
 In 1991 the dog was included in an official list of national symbols of the Canary Islands as a symbol of the island of Gran Canaria.
 It was officially recognised by the Spanish national government in 2001.

-The breed was provisionally accepted by the Federation Cynologique Internationale in 2001 under the name Dogo Canario; it was fully accepted in 2011.
+The breed was provisionally accepted by the Federation Cynologique Internationale in 2001 under the name Dogo Canario, and was definitively accepted in 2011.
 In December 2018, at the request of the Real Sociedad Canina de España, the name was changed to Presa Canario.
+It was included in the Foundation Stock Service of the American Kennel Club in 1996.

 Importation and sale of the breed is prohibited in Australia and New Zealand.